leo/muffin.github.io/guide/get-started.md

 That was all! 📢🐢

-Now we suggest you to [learn more](/guide/philosophy) about the actual idea behind this project and how you can proceed with building your own site.
+Now we suggest you to learn more about how [muffin's API](/api) works and what you can do with it.
+That's the essential knowledge for building sites with it.